ngnjs/libcrypto/README.md

 ## Sign & Verify Content

 It is possible to sign and verify content using RSA/ECDSA keypairs in the browser and Node.js.
-Deno does not yet support the proper WebCrypto algorithms for importing keys, but it is on the roadmap.
+Deno does not yet support the proper WebCrypto algorithms for importing keys, but it is on their roadmap.
 Once Deno adds support, this library will support signing/verifying in Deno.

 Signing/verification currently uses RSA keys.
 ECDSA support may be available in some browsers and newer versions of Node.js (17.0.0+).